 write_throttle The write_throttle parameter is useful in special situations where a computer system has a combination of a large amount of memory and slow storage devices.
 In this configuration, sync operations (such as fsync()) may take long enough to complete that a system appears to hang.
-This behavior occurs because the file system is creating dirty buffers (in-memory updates) faster than they can be asynchronously flushed to disk without slowing system performance.

-Lowering the value of write_throttle limits the number of dirty buffers per file that a file system will generate before flushing the buffers to disk.
-After the number of dirty buffers for a file reaches the write_throttle threshold, the file system starts flushing buffers to disk even if free memory is still available.

-The default value of write_throttle is zero, which puts no limit on the number of dirty buffers per file.
-If non-zero, VxFS limits the number of dirty buffers per file to write_throttle buffers.

-The default value typically generates a large number of dirty buffers, but maintains fast user writes.
-Depending on the speed of the storage device, if you lower write_throttle, user write performance may suffer, but the number of dirty buffers is limited, so sync operations will complete much faster.
+This behavior occurs because the file system is creating dirty pages (in-memory updates) faster than they can be asynchronously flushed to disk without slowing system performance.
+Lowering the value of write_throttle limits the number of dirty pages per file that a file system will generate before flushing the pages to disk.
+After the number of dirty pages for a file reaches the write_throttle threshold, the file system starts flushing pages to disk even if free memory is still available.
+The default value of write_throttle is zero, which puts no limit on the number of dirty pages per file.
+If non-zero, VxFS limits the number of dirty pages per file to write_throttle pages.
+The default value typically generates a large number of dirty pages, but maintains fast user writes.
+Depending on the speed of the storage device, if you lower write_throttle, user write performance may suffer, but the number of dirty pages is limited, so sync operations will complete much faster.
 Because lowering write_throttle may in some cases delay write requests (for example, lowering write_throttle may increase the file disk queue to the max_diskq value, delaying user writes until the disk queue decreases), it is advisable not to change the value of write_throttle unless your system has a combination of large physical memory and slow storage devices.

 If the file system is being used with VxVM, it is advisable to let the VxFS I/O parameters get set to default values based on the volume geometry.